Jeisse/FEN-P5-NeighborhoodMap/README.md

 * Most points have a review that will open in the infowindow if so.
 * This tool uses Knockout, jquery, and also includes modernizr in hopes of further cross browser support.
 A modern browser is still recommended.
 * The page is responsive but it is not intended for mobile viewing on small devices.
 If you are viewing on a mobile phone, landscape is recommended as the width of the list is fixed.
-* Foursquare API powers the site information outside of the map and panorama.
+* Foursquare API powers the site information outside of the map and can get your current locatin to you best view
 * Google maps api was used.
 * Foursquare API was used to search places to then display on the Map